Avatar: The Last Airbender: Critical response

+Steven Pearce of The Encyclopedia of Science Fiction described Avatar: The Last Airbender as a landmark of Western children's animation, praising its intelligent writing, character development, thoughtful and sometimes dark storylines, humor, strong female characters, and incorporation of Asian and Pacific cultural and philosophical influences.
+He also highlighted the series' treatment of politics and its considerable influence on subsequent animation.

 Critics also praised Avatar: The Last Airbenders character development, art, animation, and choreography; Eric Amaya enjoyed the expressive animation that complemented the writing.
 According to Amaya, elements were influenced by the work of Hayao Miyazaki.
 Douglass Jr. called the character development interesting, while Nicole Clark wrote that the show "managed to do what so few shows even today have: assemble a cast of characters that depicts the world as it is, with a range of identities and experiences."
 Rosenburg praised the series' portrayal of its female characters as "strong, responsible, [and] intelligent".
 According to Miller, the bender characters' use of bending for everyday activities brought "depth and believability" to the Avatar world.
 Miller called the series' designs "rich and immersive", with each nation having its own, detailed look.
-He praised the action scenes as "well rendered", comparing the development of the Avatar world to that of The Lord of the Rings, and the fight choreography as "wonderful in its most minor details".
+He praised the action scenes as "well rendered", comparing the development of the Avatar: The Last Airbender world to that of The Lord of the Rings, and the fight choreography as "wonderful in its most minor details".
 Smith enjoyed the series' detailed backgrounds.
 Te praised each episode's color palette and the choreography's combination of martial arts and magic.
 Hartel criticized the animation, although he found it an improvement over previous Nickelodeon shows.
 Mitchell called the animation fluid.
 Te agreed, noting its manga influence.
 According to Brittany Lovely, non-bender characters in battle are "overshadowed" by their bender counterparts.
 Joe Corey called the animation's action and environments a "great achievement", and Keyes praised the series' fight choreography.
 According to Hamilton, the action sequences in the series were amazing while being child-appropriate and exciting.